-After the invention has been disclosed to the Office of Technology Transfer, the inventor shall promptly notify the Director of the Office of Technology Transfer if he or she submits for publication, or has accepted for publication, any manuscript describing the invention, or if he or she plans or makes any sale or public use of the invention.
+After the invention has been disclosed to the Office of Research Commercialization and Development, the inventor shall promptly notify the Director of the Office of Research Commercialization and Development if he or she submits for publication, or has accepted for publication, any manuscript describing the invention, or if he or she plans or makes any sale or public use of the invention.

-5. As to any invention in which the University determines, consistent with this policy, that it has an interest, the inventor, upon request, shall execute promptly all contracts, assignments, waivers or other legal documents prepared by the Office of Technology Transfer that are necessary to vest in the University or its assignees any or all rights to the invention, including complete assignment of any patents or patent applications relating to the invention.
+5. As to any invention in which the University determines, consistent with this policy, that it has an interest, the inventor, upon request, shall execute promptly all contracts, assignments, waivers or other legal documents prepared by the Office of Research Commercialization and Development that are necessary to vest in the University or its assignees any or all rights to the invention, including complete assignment of any patents or patent applications relating to the invention.

-6. As provided under the UNC Charlotte Copyright Policy (University Policy 315), where an invention is subject to protection under both patent law and copyright law, if the University through the Office of Technology Transfer determines to retain title to its patent rights, the inventor/creator shall assign copyright to the University.
+6. As provided under the UNC Charlotte Copyright Policy (University Policy 315), where an invention is subject to protection under both patent law and copyright law, if the University through the Office of Research Commercialization and Development determines to retain title to its patent rights, the inventor/creator shall assign copyright to the University.
 On commercialization of such works, the inventor/creator shall be compensated in accordance with the provisions of this Policy and such procedures as may be developed hereunder.
-The Office of Technology Transfer may on its own initiative investigate whether a copyrighted work reported to it may also be subject to patent protection.
+The Office of Research Commercialization and Development may on its own initiative investigate whether a copyrighted work reported to it may also be subject to patent protection.

 C. Appointment and Authority of Patent Committee